jenna-studio/lecture-reaction/README.md

 ### What has actually been verified

+Build portability checks on 2026-09-08 (Apple Silicon macOS):

+- `pnpm typecheck` and `pnpm build` passed across the workspace.
+- `pnpm test:tools` passed: Windows executable selection, literal pnpm arguments, package entrypoint resolution, and IPv6-disabled port handling.
+- `pnpm build:desktop --no-bundle` passed with automatic resource preparation.
+- `pnpm tauri build --bundles app` produced `Lecture React.app`, containing the server executable and built student assets.
+- The generated standalone server started successfully and returned HTTP 200 for `/health` and the student page.

+These checks do not establish Windows/Linux runtime support or a complete desktop class session.
+The Windows/Linux cases in the tooling tests simulate platform selection; they do not run native Windows/Linux builds.

-On macOS (Node 25, pnpm 10): install, typecheck across all four packages, both web bundles building, the Tauri shell compiling and **launching**, the server smoke test against a live 30-student session, the standalone server binary serving with no Node in the environment, and the student app driven end to end on phone and desktop
+Earlier recorded checks on macOS (Node 25, pnpm 10): install, typecheck across all four packages, both web bundles building, the Tauri shell compiling and **launching**, the server smoke test against a live 30-student session, the standalone server binary serving with no Node in the environment, and the student app driven end to end on phone and desktop